 Hoffman-LaRoche's Pegasys, a competing PEGylated interferon-based combination therapy, has resulted in significant competitive pressure on PEG-INTRON sales in the United States and all international markets.
 Pegasys has taken market share away from PEG-INTRON and the overall market for PEGylated alpha-interferon for the treatment of hepatitis C has been contracting.
 As a result, sales of PEG-INTRON in certain markets where it competes with Pegasys and the royalties we receive on those sales have declined.
 We cannot assure you that Pegasys will not continue to gain market share at the expense of PEG-INTRON which could result in lower PEG-INTRON sales and lower royalties to us.
-Hoffmann-LaRoche reported that they expect approval in Japan for Pegasys combination therapy.
-The launch in Japan of Pegasys is expected to have a negative impact on PEG-INTRON's Japanese market share and sales.
+Hoffmann-LaRoche reported that they expect approval in Japan for Pegasys is expected to have a negative impact on PEG-INTRON's Japanese market share and sales.